WTF (*or What the Fuck*) is “Exam Season”?

 All Assessment Key Dates, including provisional results can be found HERE

-When you receive your provisional results you should remember that these are not your final grades, so be aware that they may change.
-If you are missing a grade contact your programme office, school office or module coordinator.
-You can contact your module co-ordinator or lecturer if you have any queries with a grade or if you would like to view your transcript.
-If you are still dissatisfied after this you can then file an appeal on specific grounds within 20 working days of the final results being published.
+If you are still dissatisfied with your exam results you can then file an appeal on specific grounds within 20 working days of the final results being published.
 You will be required to provide a personal statement as part of your application, explaining the grounds for appeal and providing evidence to support your case.
 If applicable you may need to provide an original medical certificate.